Interlisp/Interlisp.github.io/content/en/project/partners/_index.md

 ### [Computer History Museum](https://computerhistory.org/)

-* PARC is purportedly giving a grant to CHM of software collection, including lisp sources
+* PARC gave CHM a "donation" of files from PARC backups, including lisp sources.
+This looks like an important trove of Information.
 * hosts Smalltalk Zoo
 * offered to record history interview
-* SPN member

 ### Internet Archive

+We have no formal relationship with IA, but we would be happy to have one.

 * MAME